fazreil/presentation/README.md

 - what makes a good DevOps Engineer?
 - how many DevOps should a team has?
-- is the DevOps guy also the infra engineer?
+- is the DevOps engineer also the infra engineer?

 --